-- Advice from Indian students studying/studied in New Zealand.
+- Advice from Indian students in New Zealand.

 - List of all universities in New Zealand.

-Before dropping some authentic truth bombs on the requirements to study in New Zealand, let us throw some light on the several 1st’s and 2nd’s for which New Zealand ranks for:
+Before that let us throw light on the several 1st’s and 2nd’s for which New Zealand ranks for:

 - 2nd most prosperous & safest country in the world.